 Modern German history is often seen as a tension between the land of the "poets and thinkers" (Dichter und Denker) and the "land of the murderers and executioners" (Mörder und Henker).
 In this class, we will use the perspectives of gender, race and class to explore and illuminate the main themes and topics in modern German history, beginning with the Enlightenment and the French Revolution, up to reunification and European Union membership in the present.
 German language is not required.
 One unit of history, English or modern languages is recommended.
 This counts toward the modern and women and gender requirements for the major and the modern requirement for minor.
 No prerequisite.
 Offered every two or three years.

 This course will explore a period of unprecedented changes in European intellectual culture.
 Shaken by the encounter with the New World, by a new cosmological perspective, and by the rediscovery of previously unknown ancient sources, European learned society attempted to rethink the very foundations on which its knowledge of the surrounding world rested.
 The course will begin by looking at the medieval universities and the nascent challenges to Aristotelian philosophy that emerged from the rediscovery of ancient schools of thought.
 We will explore debates about the proper sources of knowledge in cosmology and natural philosophy that led to a decoupling of religion and science, giving rise to new types of explanations about the structure and origin of the universe.
 We will see how the transformations in the perception of the natural world impacted political thought and led to the birth of new rationally based political ideologies.
 In addition to the intellectual transformations, this course will explore the changes in sociability and the transition from the Republic of Letters to the growing importance of the public sphere and of public opinion.
 Finally, we will interrogate the very scholarly categories that are so commonly used to define the 17th and 18th centuries.
-This counts towards the premodern requirement for the major an minor.
+This counts toward the premodern requirement for the major an minor.
 No prerequisite.
 Offered every other year.

 This class examines various ways that people and ideas from the United States have influenced Africa during the past two centuries and how Africans have responded to that involvement.
 Although much interaction has been at the level of governments and organizations, we will focus primarily on the history of U.S.-African relations at the social personal and local level within Africa, studying specific examples of transatlantic cultural, economic and political influence that changed over time and varied between different parts of Africa.
 Among the cases to be considered will be several involving African Americans, such as the founding of Liberia and the development of Pan-Africanism.
 Other topics will include Christian missionaries, explorers, the Cold War, and recent U.S. political, economic and humanitarian interest in Africa.
 This counts toward the modern and colonial/imperial requirements for the major and the modern requirement for the minor.
 No prerequisite.
 Offered every two or three years.